sassy-crick/Singularity-Easybuild/README.md

 and search the easybuild/easyconfigs folder for the name of the EasyBuild Configuration files you want to use.
 You only need the name, not the content of the files.

-The latest version of EasyBuild will be automatically installed.
-If you require a specific version, simply change inside the Singularity container this line:
+The version of EasyBuild  is now fixed with this release.
+If you require a specific version, simply change inside the Singularity definition file this line:

 ```
-pip3 install easybuild
+pip3 install easybuild==4.4.0
 ```

 to this line:

 ```
-pip3 install easybuild==4.3.4
+pip3 install easybuild
 ```

-which will install the specified version.
+which will install the latest EasyBuild version.

 ## Depreciated versions: